polkadot-developers/knowledgebase/current/getting-started/glossary.md

 is: `bottom drive obey lake curtain smoke basket hold race lonely fit walk`.

-Many tools in the Substrate ecosystem, such as subkey, allow users to implicitly specify the dev phrase with by only specifying a derivation path such as `//Alice`.
+Many tools in the Substrate ecosystem, such as subkey, allow users to implicitly specify the dev phrase by only specifying a derivation path such as `//Alice`.

 ## Digest